This Step: Practice Driving

 B) Get On the Road

 You must log 50 hours of supervised driving with a licensed adult.
 This includes 10 hours at night, provided the driving does not occur during restricted hours.
 Be aware that there is no leeway for beginner drivers.
-Your driving privileges will be rescinded if you accrue more than six points of driving violations while holding your permit.
+If you accrue 6 points or more for violations while holding your permit, you will have to restart the required time period for a permit, 180 days, once your record is clean.

 C) Get Proof of Practice Hours